Luckyaremu/html-css-capstone-project/README.md

 [screenshot](/img/screenshot.jpg)

-A fully responsive clone of chemical society of nigeria advert confrence page Web
+A fully responsive clone of chemical society of nigeria advert confrence Web page

+with properties such as;

+the main page, with a menu link to the about page and tickets page the about page the tickets page
+Each of these pages have versions for 2 different screen sizes:

+mobile: up to 768px
+desktop: from 768px
+follow the guidelines of the given design, including:

+colors
+typographies: font face, size and weight
+layout: composition and space between elements, for the 2 given screen sizes

 ## Built With